dogweather/forkful/content/en/lua/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-REPL stands for Read-Eval-Print Loop, an interactive environment where you quickly test code.
-Programmers use it for experimenting, debugging, and learning a language's quirks.

 ## How to:
 To hop into Lua's REPL, just enter `lua` in your terminal.
 Here's an example session: